reftch/web-virtual-dom/README.md

 ## Demo application

-You can find a real demo application, base on this framework [Here](https://web-virtual-dom.vercel.app).
+You can find a real demo application based on this framework [here](https://web-virtual-dom.vercel.app).
+This application demonstrates all main features, which are already implemented on it.

 ## Performance comparison